Carre's Grammar School: Grant-maintained status and Academy conversion

 The 1979 general election brought a Conservative government to power and allowed the Council to shift its focus towards retaining Grammar Schools where they still existed and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had retained many of its grammar schools.
 Although the County Council began discussing the abolition of them again in 1985, opposition from parents at a public consultation in 1987 resulted in the plans being dropped.
 With the question of its future resolved, Carre's applied for grant-maintained status in 1989; the Education Secretary approved the proposals and formally granted the status in September 1990.
 When grant-maintained status was abolished in 1999, Carre's became a Foundation School.
 Following a successful bid to the DfES, submitted in 2002, the school was granted specialist Sports College status in 2003.
 An all-weather pitch was laid out in 2007, and a new technology building with a fitness suite opened in 2011.
 In 2009, Carre's became a specialist Science College and a lead school for gifted and talented students.
 The school converted to Academy status in 2011.
 In 2014, the governors announced their intention to bid for conversion to a multi-Academy trust and become a coeducational, selective school on a new site; in February 2015, Kesteven and Sleaford High School announced its intention to join the proposed trust, a moved welcomed by Carre's.
-Carre's officially became part of the Robert Carre Multi-Academy Trust on 1 September 2015; the schools continue to operate on their sites, sharing staff and facilities.
+Carre's officially became part of the multi-academy Robert Carre Trust on 1 September 2015; the schools continue to operate on their sites, sharing staff and facilities.

 School structure

-Carre's is a state-run selective grammar school.
-It converted to an Academy and reopened on 1 August 2011; it is governed by The Robert Carre Trust and converted without sponsorship.
-As of 2015, the student body is made up of 815 pupils aged 11–18.
-The school admits boys on a selective basis for years 7–11 and has a co-educational Sixth Form; there are 60 girls on roll as of 2015.
-The majority of pupils come from White British backgrounds and very few pupils speak English as an additional language.
-The number of pupils supported through allowances, including those eligible for free school meals (2.3%), is below average, as is the number of students with learning disabilities.
+Carre's is a state-run selective secondary school on Northgate, Sleaford, with a Sixth Form.
+It converted to an Academy and reopened on 1 August 2011; it is governed by The Robert Carre Trust and converted to an Academy without sponsorship.
+Before September 2015, The Robert Carre Trust was called Carre's Grammar School Academy Trust.
+The Trust also governs Kesteven and Sleaford High School.
+At Carre's, there are 99 staff in 2025; there is the full-time equivalent of 45.54 teachers, 3.6 senior leaders and 3.47 teaching assistants.

+The school caters for pupils aged 11 to 18.
+Since the Education Act 2002, secondary school pupils have been placed in Years 7, 8 and 9 (grouped into Key Stage 3) and Years 10 and 11 (grouped into Key Stage 4), which coordinates how the National Curriculum is taught.
 Pupils are allocated into houses based on their forms.
 The first house system at Carre's consisted of four sets: scarlet, maroon, green and blue.
 They became houses in 1933 as Carre, Bristol, Lafford and Welby, named respectively after its founder, the Earls of Bristol, an old name for Sleaford, and Richard Welby, who owned the Gedney lands purchased by Carre.